The impact of infertility on your mental health: tips for coping and where to get support

 The staggering statistics speak for themselves: a survey by Fertility Network UK found that 90% of women and men struggling with fertility problems reported feeling depressed.
 50% said that they felt out of control and frustrated, helpless, sad, fearful and worried.
 Most worryingly, 42% said they had had suicidal thoughts.

 Mental health issues don’t only revolve around women trying to conceive.
-A 2020 research study from Imperial College London found that of women who experienced pregnancy loss, 29% had symptoms of post-traumatic stress, 24% had anxiety and 12% had depression.
-At 9 months after pregnancy loss, 18% of women still had post-traumatic stress.
+A study from Imperial College London found that out of the women who experienced pregnancy loss, 29% had symptoms of post-traumatic stress, 24% had anxiety, and 12% had depression.

 4. Seek counselling